 Living up to its title of "the world's luckiest fishing village," Destin offers many different ways to catch a fish, be it from a charter boat, pier, kayak, or beach.
 One of the easiest and least expensive options in the area is the Okaloosa Island Fishing Pier, where you can rent poles, bait, and tackle for a pittance.
-Kids 5 and under can fish for free.
-(1030 Miracle Strip Pkwy.
-E; Fort Walton Beach)
+Kids five and under can even fish for free.

 Go on a Dolphin Cruise

-To see dolphins frolicking in the waves of the Gulf of Mexico, the Sea Blaster offers two-hour dolphin cruises and three-hour combination cruises that include 90 minutes of snorkeling.
-Free beverages are served and kids can take a turn driving the boat.
-(60 Harbor Blvd)
+It certainly isn't abnormal to witness dolphins frolicking in the waves of the Gulf of Mexico, but to see them properly you must position yourself above the water, ideally on the deck of a charter boat.
+The 73-foot Sea Blaster is one that not only offers two-hour dolphin cruises but also three-hour combination cruises that include 90 minutes of snorkeling.
+Free beverages are served and kids can take a turn "driving" the boat.

 Drive a Go-Kart

-If you need a break from the beach, head to The Track Family Recreation Center for go-karting, mini golf, bumper boats, bungee jumping, and more.
-There's also an arcade and a kiddie section with a mini train, carousel, and other tame rides for little ones.
+If you need a break from the beach, head to The Track Family Recreation Center, an outpost of Fat Daddy's Arcade, located conveniently off Highway 98.
+Here, you can partake in a number of heart-pumping adventures, from bungee jumping to go-kart racing, or engage in a little friendly, family competition with bumper boats or mini golf.
+The Track also has an arcade and kiddie section with a mini train, carousel, and other tame rides for little ones.